BEIJING, XIAN, SHANGHAI, GUILIN, YANGTZE RIVER CRUISE AND HONG KONG

 Optional Tours Customize your trip with these optional tours.

 Pricing is subject to change.
 Payment (non-refundable) should be made by cash or credit card (VISA, MasterCard or AmEx, subject to service charge).

 Delight in the amazing skills of this renowned troop during an evening performance.

 Full-Day Hutong (Old Beijing) & Temple of Heaven Tour with Lunch

 Go behind-the-scenes for an unforgettable tour of Hutong, the old city of Beijing.
 You’ll ride on a traditional three-wheel cycle (rickshaw) through the labyrinth that comprises this quarter.
 Walk along ancient back alleys and see where ordinary citizens live side-by-side with gracious old estates once owned by Beijing’s old aristocracy.
 After an included lunch with a local family, visit the Temple of Heaven, a masterpiece of architectural harmony and precision.

 Macau Day Tour with Lunch

 - Hong Kong

-Take the turbojet ride to Macau, formerly under Portuguese rule, and you’ll be struck by the clear European/Mediterranean influence with its beautiful fortresses and churches yet its simultaneous Chinese heritage.
+Travel to Macau, formerly under Portuguese rule, and you’ll be struck by the clear European/Mediterranean influence with its beautiful fortresses and churches yet its simultaneous Chinese heritage.
 Your visit today includes A-Ma Temple, Mount Fortress, Section of the Old Walls, Nam Van Lake and the ruins of St. Paul Cathedral.
-Time to try your luck at the Casino before returning to Hong Kong by turbojet later this afternoon.
+Time to try your luck at the Casino before returning to Hong Kong later this afternoon.